Canoeing In Sydney: 8 Easy Paddling Routes For Beginners

 Plan to paddle with the tide, otherwise your progress will be slow and will burn a lot of energy.

-The two most important things to know before you go canoeing in Sydney
+What to know before kayaking in Sydney

 Berowra Creek, Sydney, NSW, Australia